Andreas Vasilogiannis: Ethnikos Piraeus

 In August 2010, Vasilogiannis moved to Football League side Ethnikos Piraeus on a season-long loan.
 He made 22 appearances in the 2010–11 Football League, scoring 3 goals.

 Apollon Limassol and Glyfada

 On 31 August 2011, Vasilogiannis was loaned out to Cypriot First Division side Apollon Limassol for a year.
 However, he never featured in the plans of his manager, Mihai Stoichiță, and he was released in late December of the same year, having failed to make a single first team appearance for the club.

 In January 2012, just a few weeks after his return to Olympiacos, Football League 2 side Glyfada offered to sign him on loan until the end of the season, an offer which Olympiacos accepted as the player would not get any playing time there.

 Kerkyra

-On 5 July 2012, Vasilogiannis moved to Kerkyra FC in the Superleague for a one-year loan.
-He made his Superleague debut on 16 September 2012, in a home match against Skoda Xanthi.
+On 5 July 2012, Vasilogiannis moved to Kerkyra in the Super League for a one-year loan.
+He made his Super League debut on 16 September 2012, in a home match against Skoda Xanthi.